 Using some techniques facilitated by our leadership coach Ivan which aligned very well with the Agile principles around creating small cross-functional teams.
 We were able to re-shape and re-layout the office to better suit the needs of creative people.

-is a more traditional Scrum team focused on delivering iterations of features, bug fixes, and improvements every 2 weeks for the platform.
+Our product team is a more traditional SCRUM team focused on delivering iterations of features, bug fixes, and improvements every 2 weeks for the platform.
 We have user experience (that's me), quality assurance, front and back end developers, development operations and a business analyst who all work together to solve problems and deliver each iteration.

 The two teams don't keep to themselves either though, we now have a heavy focus on "Engagement", encouraging people to really understand what the task they are doing is all about and how it fits into the greater business context.

 The final thing is now that teams a responsible for what they are producing and the blame game which came with the pass-the-buck modal no longer exists.
 For instance, our sprint retrospectives are run with an "acknowledgement" focus to avoid judgement creeping in when discussing what didn't go so well.